apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>useKopia specifies whether backup data should be stored in a Kopia repository.</p>
+<p>Specifies whether backup data should be stored in a Kopia repository.</p>
 <p>Data within the Kopia repository is both compressed and encrypted.
 Furthermore,
 data deduplication is implemented across various backups of the same cluster.
 This approach significantly reduces the actual storage usage, particularly for clusters with a low update frequency.</p>
-<p>NOTE: This feature should NOT be enabled when using KubeBlocks Community Edition,
-otherwise the backup will not be processed.</p>
+<p>NOTE: This feature should NOT be enabled when using KubeBlocks Community Edition, otherwise the backup will not be processed.</p>
 </td>
 </tr>
 </table>